jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

     (ii) the trust is registered at the beginning of the income year; and (iii) the trust is registered when the foreign-sourced amount is derived; and (iv) the trustee complies with the requirements under sections 22, 59B, 59C, and 59D of the Tax Administration Act 1994 that the trustee must meet during the income year; and
-  (e) the amount is not beneficiary income derived by a minor that is treated as if it were trustee income.
+  (e) the amount is not beneficiary income derived by a minor that is treated as if it were trustee income under section HC 35(2); and
+  (f) the amount is not beneficiary income derived by a close company that is treated as if it were trustee income under section HC 38(3).
 Time for compliance with requirements
 (1B) For a trustee to satisfy subsection (1)﻿(c)﻿(iii), (iv), or (v) or (d)﻿(ii), (iii), or (iv) for an income year, the trustee must—
   (a) comply in the income year with the requirements referred to in the subparagraph: